 The skin on your belly and breasts also need some TLC.
 We recommend starting on or continuing stretch mark care with a concentrated cream like our postpartum stretch mark cream.

 Breastfeeding can also be rough on the skin.
-Doctor Butler’s is always thinking about solutions to common pregnancy issues.
-Soon we will offer a nipple cream for effective relief of breastfeeding discomfort.
+Look for a nipple cream for effective relief from breastfeeding discomfort.

 Postpartum Pain Relief